Beautiful Carpet Requires Care

 - When vacuuming, don’t ignore those corners and crevices where dust builds.

-- Remember to replace or empty vacuum bags when they are half to two-thirds full as this improves the efficacy of the vacuum.
+- Remember to replace or empty vacuum bags when they are one-half to two-thirds full as this improves the efficacy of the vacuum.

 How Often Should You Vacuum?

-As a rule of thumb, you should vacuum at least once a week with a Seal of Approval-certified vacuum cleaner.
-However, the more foot traffic over your carpet, the more you need to vacuum.
+As a rule of thumb, you should vacuum at least once a week with a quality vacuum cleaner.
+However, the more foot traffic your carpet receives, the more you need to vacuum.

 ANCHOR – Cleaning Spots and Spills